Can supervise: YES

 The results of tensile and bending tests carried out on specimens of raffia bamboo are presented.
 Raffia bamboo are natural materials commonly used for the construction of buildings and household furniture in South Eastern Nigeria.
 The test results show that the material is capable of attaining an ultimate tensile strength of about 150 N/mm2 and a modulus of elasticity in tension of about 24 kN/mm2.
 These strength properties compare favourably with those of most natural timber species and also some oriented polymers used in fibre reinforced concrete. © 1989.

 High strength polymer bars produced from thermoplastics were investigated with a view to using these as reinforcement, mainly for semi-structural concrete elements.
 This paper describes some of the properties of these bars and their possible applications. © 1987.

-Gowripalan, N 2018, 'Autogenous Shrinkage of Concrete at Early Ages', Australasian Conference on Mechanics of Structures and Materials, Brisbane, Australia.
+Gowripalan, N 2018, 'Autogenous Shrinkage of Concrete at Early Ages', Australasian Conference on Mechanics of Structures and Materials, Springer, Brisbane, Australia.

 Due to the high cementitious content and low water/binder ratios HPC and UHPC have a high autogenous shrinkage at early ages,.
 In this paper autogenous shrinkage of HPC and UHPC at very early ages are compared.
 The different components of shrinkage such as plastic, chemical, autogenous and drying are clearly differentiated.